 The required limit for employers’ liability insurance is a minimum of £5 million.
 However, most insurers will provide cover for £10 million as standard.
 As employers’ liability often comes as part of a package for businesses and sole traders, the cost of the insurance is usually competitive.

 The law takes employers’ liability insurance very seriously as it protects you and your employees from claims as a result of death, disease or injury as a result of the workplace.
 Should anything happen to your workforce, regardless of how long they have worked with you, you will be covered for any claim.
 As personal injury claims can be extremely costly, it is no surprise that the law ensures that all businesses with employees have employers’ liability insurance in place.

 Finding sole trader insurance to suit your needs

 When it comes to finding the right coverage, every sole trader business is different.

 It is essential to find the right policy that best suits your business, your needs and your financial situation.
 It can often be cheaper to have a single policy encompassing every aspect of your shop or sole trader business.
 It is worthwhile asking to include coverage for all aspects of your business from contents to property to employer’s liability to make sure you and your business are covered for every eventuality.

 Income Protection may also be a good idea for a sole trader, especially if the sole trader is the main earner.
-Here a link to cheap income protection.

 Some policies may include personal accident insurance as well as legal representation and even cyber and data risks insurance.
 Remember to be honest when discussing your insurance needs with a broker or supplier, that way they will be able to find the most appropriate insurance package to suit your needs and make sure that your business has financial security should any emergency, or unforeseen event take place.